M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Application-Definition/index.md

 There are three versions of the XML that can be used, each using a different schema.
 It is recommended that you target the latest version of the schema supported by the M-Files Server (and Clients) that you using.
 {:.note.warning}

+### V5 schema

+The V5 schema was added to enable UIX support within M-Files Web and the new M-Files Desktop client (released in 2024).
+These clients only support applications that use the V5 schema format.

+More information can be found [on the dedicated page](../Reference/Overview/ApplicationStructure/).

+The V5 schema is only supported in the latest M-Files clients.
+If you need to support classic clients as well then a separate UI application - targeting the V4 schema and using the older object model and development approaches - is needed.
+It is recommended that new development is done solely against the V5 schema and targets the new clients.
+{:.note.warning}

 ### V4 schema

 The V4 schema is supported in M-Files 20.12 and higher, and adds compatibility with [fast browsing](../Fast-Browsing/).

+The V4 schema - and older - are not supported in the latest M-Files clients.
+Please update your applications to support the V5 schema (and the updated version of the UIX Framework) to add support for these clients.
+{:.note.warning}

 ### V3 schema